rohanthewiz/go_notes/README.md

 ## Getting Setup

 ### Download
 Get Go for your operating system: http://golang.org/dl/ and install.
+Make sure the full path to `<installation_folder>/bin` is in your PATH.
-The installation should set the GOROOT environment variable to the Golang toplevel folder.
+(The installation should set the GOROOT environment variable to the Golang toplevel folder.
-If your installed Go to the folder ```~/apps/``` then your GOROOT env. var should contain: ```~/apps/go```.
+If you installed Go to the folder ```~/apps/``` then your GOROOT env. var should contain: ```~/apps/go```).

 ### Go Workspace Setup
+**Note:** this section is no longer necessary with go mods (you are using go mods, right? ;-) )

 The environment variable *GOPATH* must point to your Go project workspace.
-Google 'environment variable set Windows', for example, to do that for your operating system.
+Google 'set environment variable on Windows', for example, to do that for your operating system.
 Your can check your current GOPATH and GOROOT environment variables by running the following command
 ```
 go env
 ```
 Your Go projects should live under a folder path of this format:
 ```
 GOPATH/src/yourdomain.com/your_project